-Applying these principles to our factual scenario, we conclude that Attorney A provided implied consent, and therefore the communication by Attorney B in response to Attorney A's inquiry (despite being within the presence of Client A) does not violate rule 2-100.
+Applying these principles to our factual scenario, we conclude that Attorney A provided implied consent, and therefore the communications described therein do not violate rule 2-100.

 We conclude that consent may be implied by the fact that Attorney A initiated the substantive conversation regarding the litigation between Client A and Client B, by asking Attorney B (in the presence of Client A) about the need to call a witness in the case.
 By doing so, Attorney A invited the communication.
 In further support of our conclusion, we note that Attorney B's communication is in direct response to Attorney A's inquiry and that Attorney A did not intercede and stop the communication.